UK-Scandinavian Networks of Non-State Actors: The Impact of Brexit

 - On-site supervision at the University of Portsmouth (where you will be based for the bulk of your PhD) and Halmstad University (where you will spend around 8-months);

-- Comprehensive research skills training; participation at postgraduate conferences; and an internship with a UK-based non-state actor;Data collection in both the UK and Scandinavia with a view to:
+- Comprehensive research skills training; participation at postgraduate conferences; and an internship with a UK-based non-state actor

-- (1).
-Analyzing how UK non-state actors and their Scandinavian partners assess the impact of Brexit on representing their members’ interests and on influencing national, European and global governance;
+- Analyze how UK non-state actors and their Scandinavian partners assess the impact of Brexit on representing their members’ interests and on influencing national, European and global governance; and

-- (2). and Exploring ways in which UK non-state actors and their Scandinavian partners can mobilise resources to facilitate transnational policy learning and transfer in the future.
+- Explore ways in which UK non-state actors and their Scandinavian partners can mobilise resources to facilitate transnational policy learning and transfer in the future.

 - Preparation of at least one journal article for publication alongside the completion of the PhD thesis.

-Brexit constitutes a huge rupture for UK politics and poses major challenges for UK non-state actors including political parties, trade unions, business groups and civil society organisations.
-Until now, these organised societal groups have operated in a European policy-making context with multiple transnational ties with like-minded organisations structured in large measure by the EU as a highly institutionalised site for resources (funding, knowledge, networks) and policy-making.
+Brexit constitutes a huge rupture for UK politics and poses major challenges for UK non-state actors including political parties, trade unions, business groups and civil society organizations.
+Until now, these organized societal groups have operated in a European policy-making context with multiple transnational ties with like-minded organizations structured in large measure by the EU as a highly institutionalized site for resources (funding, knowledge, networks) and policy-making.
 These ties have also fostered other important functions such as the exchange and circulation of policy ideas.
 Crucially, strong bilateral and regional ties, which many UK non-state actors and Scandinavian partners have traditionally maintained, are embedded in multilateral EU-centred structures and practices.
 Such ties could now fragment as neither UK nor Scandinavian partners have the same immediate incentives to cooperate.

 You will be fully embedded within the ‘Transnational Civil Society’ strategic research group at the University of Portsmouth, which has an impressive track-record of research, publications, outreach events, impact and PhD completions.

-You'll need a good first degree from an accredited university (the equivalent of first-class or 2:1 if you are applying from outside the UK) or a Master’s degree in a relevant Social Science discipline or European Studies.
-In exceptional cases, we may consider equivalent professional experience and/or qualifications.
-English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.
+You'll need a first-class or 2:1 undergraduate degree (or equivalent if applying from outside the UK), or a Master’s degree in an appropriate subject (preferably in a relevant Social Science discipline or European Studies).
+If English is not your first language, you will need to demonstrate English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

-- A demonstrated interest in European Union Politics is desirable but not a pre-requisite;
+- A demonstrated interest in European Union Politics is a plus but not a pre-requisite;

 How to apply